BleachDev/bleachhack-legacy/README.md

 # BleachHack Legacy

-BleachHack for older versions (for some reason)
+BleachHack for older versions (for some reason) with spaghetti code from epearl

 ## Installation